JSandhu223/unreal-rpg/README.md

 1. **Base Value** - the permanent value of an attribute
 2. **Current Value** - the base value plus any temporary modifications caused by gameplay effects

+## Game UI

+Our game will be utilizing the **Model-View-Controller (MVC)** design pattern for the user interface.

+- **Model**: the code of our game
+- **View**: the UI that is visible to the player
+- **Controller**: retrieves data from the model and broadcasts it to the view

+Note that this design pattern consists of one way dependencies as follows:

+	View -> Controller -> Model

+So, the controller doesn't depend on the view, which means the view can easily be swapped out with another view without needing to modify anything in the controller.
+Likewise, the model doesn't depend on the controller, meaning the controller can be swapped out without needing to modify the model.